-The Critical Theory Workshop / Atelier de Théorie Critique is an intensive research program that takes place every July in Paris, France.
-Founded by Gabriel Rockhill in 2008, the primary objective of the Workshop is to provide an international forum for cross-disciplinary and comparative work in critical theory in the least sectarian sense of the term.
+The Critical Theory Workshop / Atelier de Théorie Critique is an intensive research program that takes place every summer in Paris, France.
+Founded by Gabriel Rockhill in 2008, the primary objective of the Workshop is to provide an international forum for trans-disciplinary and comparative work in critical theory in the least sectarian sense of the term.
 Participants are exposed to the work of contemporary thinkers and engage with current debates in the Francophone world and beyond.
 Special attention is paid to traditions of thought that have been structurally suppressed in the academy, including Marxism, anarchism, the black radical tradition, anticolonial theory, and radical ecological thought.

-The Workshop, which takes place at the Sorbonne in central Paris, does not follow the
+The Workshop, which takes place at the EHESS in central Paris and does not follow the

-- Débats: invited speakers debate with the director on a common theme or question related to their research.
+- Débats: invited speakers debate a common theme or current research projects.

 - Rencontres: intellectuals are invited to participate in public interviews regarding their work to date and their current projects.

-- Groupes de travail: the participants present their own research projects in an opening mini-conference, workshop them in consultation with other participants, and then present their final projects in a closing conference.
+- Groupes de travail: the participants present their own research projects and workshop them with other participants.

 The overall objective is to bring together a diverse panoply of thinkers from different horizons in order to cultivate productive debates around specific themes and issues, with a particular emphasis on contemporary debates and current events.

 Although these activities are oriented toward a graduate level of education, anyone with the requisite background is welcome to apply.
-One of the goals is to create a relatively egalitarian space of collaboration that cuts across the standard academic distinctions between professors and students.
-Participants often include very advanced undergraduates, graduate students, postdocs, faculty, autodidacts, artists, writers and independent researchers.
+Participants thus often include very advanced undergraduates, graduate students, postdocs, faculty, autodidacts, artists, writers and independent researchers.

 The primary language of instruction is English, but some of the activities take place in French with English summary translations.
-Therefore, it is highly recommended–although not as an absolute requirement–that applicants have at least a working knowledge of the French language.
+Therefore, it is recommended, although not required, that applicants have a working knowledge of the French language.

 Founder and Executive Director